The America You Find When You Actually Go Places: Uncovering American

 Uncovering American: Silence The Noise For The Sake Of Our Future

+You meet folks who invite you into their world without asking anything in return.
 And you start to realize something: America doesn’t exist in the noise — it exists in the people who don’t make noise at all.

+It’s there when a community turns out for a high school parade.
 It’s there when a stranger gives you directions like you’re already a neighbor.
 It’s there when families gather under a fireworks show in a town with one stoplight.
 It’s there when you watch your kids discover something real — a machine, a story, a place — and see their world get a little bigger.

+That’s why I’m doing this work.
+That’s why Uncovering American exists.
 Because there’s a version of this country that only reveals itself to people who show up.
 I want to be one of those people.
 And I want my kids — and maybe you — to be, too.

 Visit the Uncovering American YouTube Channel and subscribe to get first access to the launch and new episodes!